MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/guidelines-for-background-tasks.md

 -   Write background tasks that are short-lived.
 Background tasks are limited to 30 seconds of wall-clock usage.
 -   Do not rely on user interaction in background tasks.

-## Windows: Background task checklist for lock screen-capable apps

-Follow this guidance when developing background tasks for apps that are capable of being on the lock screen.
-Follow the guidance in [Guidelines and checklist for lock screen tiles](https://msdn.microsoft.com/library/windows/apps/hh465403).

--   Make sure your app needs to be on the lock screen before developing it as lock screen-capable.
-For more info see [Lock screen overview](https://msdn.microsoft.com/library/windows/apps/hh779720).

--   Make sure your app will still work without being on the lock screen.

--   Include a background task registered with [**PushNotificationTrigger**](https://msdn.microsoft.com/library/windows/apps/hh700543), [**ControlChannelTrigger**](https://msdn.microsoft.com/library/windows/apps/hh701032), or [**TimeTrigger**](https://msdn.microsoft.com/library/windows/apps/br224843) and declare it in the app manifest.
-Make sure the entry point and trigger types are correct.
-This is required for certification, and enables the user to place the app on the lock screen.

 **Note**
 This article is for Windows 10 developers writing Universal Windows Platform (UWP) apps.
 If you’re developing for Windows 8.x or Windows Phone 8.x, see the [archived documentation](http://go.microsoft.com/fwlink/p/?linkid=619132).